Guang000/HDD/README.md

 - Efficient Hierarchical Pruning
 Demonstrates that only 20% of the original data is sufficient to maintain comparable accuracy, highlighting hyperbolic redundancy reduction.

--Broad Compatibility & Superior Results
+- Broad Compatibility & Superior Results
 Integrates smoothly with DM, IDM, and Dance, yielding consistent gains in classification accuracy and training stability across diverse datasets.